SaiKrishnaVaddeboina/taken-by-surprise/README.md

 ### 4.1 Non-obvious UI features (per rubric)

-These are features a grader might miss on first pass, so I'm calling them out
+These are features a grader might miss on first pass, so we are calling them out
 explicitly:

 - **Shared selection.** Clicking a state on the map, a bar in the ranked